sariahmghames/InProMP_scaraIROS/README.md

 # GRASPberry IntProMP

-This repo is WIP for coding enhancement, cleaning
+This repo is WIP for software optimization

-To playback gazebo recordings : gazebo -u -p ~/... path to /gzserver/state.log

-For more details Email: sariahmghames@gmail.com
+email: sariahmghames@gmail.com